skeeto/twenty-sided-tale/README.md

-# Twenty Sided Tale E-book
+# Twenty-Sided Tale E-book

 http://www.shamusyoung.com/twentysidedtale/?cat=1

-The intention is to capture Shamus and Heather Young's *Twenty Sided Tale* in conventional e-book formats comfortable for reading as a novel.
-The original publication was in serial form on Shamus's blog, including re-caps, session parts, and schedule information.
-Read as a whole years after the campaign was completed, neither of those are relavent and are omitted from the e-book version.
+The intention is to capture Shamus and Heather Young's *Twenty-Sided Tale* in a conventional e-book format comfortable for reading as a novel.
+The original publication is in serial form on Shamus's blog, including re-caps, session parts, and schedule information.
+Read as a whole years after the campaign was completed, none of those are relevant and are omitted from the e-book version.

-The source text has been converted to Markdown, to be used as input to Pandoc to output into various formats.
+The source text has been converted to Markdown, used as input to Pandoc to output into various formats.
 The primary targets are ePub and HTML.
-A PDF version should be produced using the browser print feature on the HTML version.
+A PDF version could be produced using the browser print feature on the HTML version.

 ## Markdown Conventions